Kris Vanderheyden: Remixes-R&S-Cocoon Records

 The last few years have seen Vanderheyden divide his time between Belgium, France and the United States, teaming up with a number of established music producers and mixers like producer Greg Cohen (John Legend, Lil Yachty, Nile Rodgers, Robin Thicke) on mixing, production and writing work for various major-label artists.
 Most recently, Vanderheyden again scored a couple of #1 positions on the Billboard Hot Dance Club Song Chart with his remix production work on Janet Jackson Made For Now and New Wave legends Blondie’s Fun.

 Throughout the last two decades and presently, Vanderheyden continues to headline major summer and fall festivals most notably, Tomorrowland as INSIDER and Tyrome, among other related projects.

 In the summer of 2019 Dark Purple was picked up by DJs Sam Paganini and Charlotte de Witte who played it throughout on all major festivals such as Awakenings, Drumcode and Kappa Future Festival.

 In 2022, Kris Vanderheyden teamed up with Zzino to release the track "Mindcrush" on the renowned Cocoon label, helmed by label boss Sven Väth.
 This collaboration brought together two influential figures in the electronic music scene, resulting in a track that garnered widespread acclaim.
 "Mindcrush" exemplifies the innovative sound that Cocoon is known for.

-In 2023, Vanderheyden made a triumphant return to the renowned label R&S Records with his new release, "Something Flash."
-This marked a significant moment in his career, reuniting him with the label that has been pivotal in the electronic music scene.
-"Something Flash" showcases Vanderheyden's signature sound, blending innovative electronic beats with captivating melodies.
-The release has been met with enthusiasm from fans and critics alike, solidifying Vanderheyden's status as a leading figure in the electronic music industry and reaffirming R&S Records' reputation for fostering groundbreaking talent.
+In 2023, Vanderheyden made a return to R&S Records with his new release, "Something Flash" which marked a significant development in his career.
+"Something Flash" showcases Vanderheyden's signature sound, blending electronic beats with corresponding melodies.
+The release has been met with enthusiasm from fans and critics alike.